watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 }
 ```
 Notes:
 * `semtext` is the name of the semantic field.
 You may need to update it if your semantic field has a different name.
+See [Elasticsearch semantic-text](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-text.html) for more details.
 * `semtext.inference.chunks` refers to the field that stores the chunked texts and embeddings.
 * `sparse_vector` specifies the type of the query, in this case, a sparse_vector query.
 It is a similar but newer type of query compared to the `text_expansion` query.
 * `semtext.inference.chunks.embeddings` refers to the field that stores the embeddings for the chunked texts.